FilipRusiecki/FilipRusiecki/README.md

 ## What am I passionate about?
-I am passionate about level making/world creation for games, Currently working on maps for Counter-Strike:Global-Offensive.
+I am passionate about level making/world creation for games, Currently working on Minecraft Mod to be relased in 2023 as well as my own games for steam/mobile, i previously worked on maps for Counter-Strike:Global-Offensive.

 Check them out [Here](https://steamcommunity.com/id/SiPsenior/myworkshopfiles/)